johnpuddephatt/zerowaste/src/posts/2021-11-12-what-you-wear-matters-zerowasteclothing.md

 <!--EndFragment-->

-Listen to our interview with Dr Mark Sumner here.
+Listen to our interview with Dr Mark Sumner where we explore what actions could help bring change to the industry.

 <!--StartFragment-->

  <iframe width="560" height="315" src="https://www.youtube.com/embed/KG2Cc2gDAtw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 <!--EndFragment-->

+Our campaign focused on 4 main calls to action

+* Take better care of your clothes
+* Buy better
+* Wear clothes for longer
+* Use your voice and influence.